Generalized algebraic data type: Higher-order abstract syntax

-We would have run into problems using regular algebraic data types.
+Problems would have occurred using regular algebraic data types.
 Dropping the type parameter would have made the lifted base types existentially quantified, making it impossible to write the evaluator.
-With a type parameter we would still be restricted to a single base type.
-Furthermore, ill-formed expressions such as App (Lam (\x -> Lam (\y -> App x y))) (Lift True) would have been possible to construct, while they are type incorrect using the GADT.
+With a type parameter, it is still restricted to one base type.
+Further, ill-formed expressions such as App (Lam (\x -> Lam (\y -> App x y))) (Lift True) would have been possible to construct, while they are type incorrect using the GADT.
 A well-formed analogue is App (Lam (\x -> Lam (\y -> App x y))) (Lift (\z -> True)).
 This is because the type of x is Lam (a -> b), inferred from the type of the Lam data constructor.